APRA's Superannuation Data Transformation

 The SDT Phase 1 Consultation on the required reporting requirements commenced in November 2019 and was finalised in September 2021 when APRA determined 10 new reporting standards.

 Consultation on the SDT Phase 1 data publications and confidentiality discussion paper closed on 15 April 2022.
 The response package for this consultation was released on 25 July 2022.

-Consultation on the SDT Phase 1 Minor Amendments closed on 2 December 2022, APRA will release the consultation response on 3 March 2023.
+Consultation on the SDT Phase 1 Minor Amendments closed on 2 December 2022, APRA released the consultation response on 3 March 2023.
 The discussion package for this consultation was released on 7 November 2022.